lgmorand/workshop-aca/_entries/02-04 createrevision.md

 {% endcollapsible %}

-That's how you can configure revision to be able to have A/B testing scenario or blue-green deployment scenario.
+You may want to play with the `revision mode` and set it up on "multi".
+This way, you can have multiple revisions at the same time, which is commonly used for A/B testing or blue-green scenarios.